VadimKulyba/budget-collector/README.md

 - Currently supports only BYN currency
 - Subcategory field is not populated
-- Support only one input file
+- Support only one bank report type
 - Choose target currency